RohanNagar/ee461l/README.md

 # ee461l
 The EE 461L Semester Project

-Ideas so far:

-1. Google calendar synchronization with your friends, interviewers, and teams to when people are free
+An Andriod application for Google Calendar synchronization.
+Compare your calendar with your friends, interviewers, and teams to determine the best time to meet or hang out!
   A. UT calendar and manual input capabilities